What is the aim of this review?

 Chronic rhinosinusitis is common.
 It is characterised by inflammation of the nasal and sinus linings, nasal blockage, rhinorrhoea, facial pressure/pain and loss of sense of smell.
 It occurs with or without nasal polyps.

 'Biologics' are medicinal products produced by a biological process.
-Monoclonal antibodies are one type, already evaluated in related inflammatory conditions (e.g. asthma and atopic dermatitis).
+Monoclonal antibodies are one type, already evaluated in other inflammatory conditions (e.g. asthma and atopic dermatitis).

 To assess the effects of biologics for the treatment of chronic rhinosinusitis.

-The Cochrane ENT Information Specialist searched the Cochrane ENT Register; CENTRAL (2019, Issue 9); Ovid MEDLINE; Ovid Embase; Web of Science; ClinicalTrials.gov; ICTRP and additional sources for published and unpublished trials.
-The date of the search was 16 September 2019.
+The Cochrane ENT Information Specialist searched the Cochrane ENT Register; CENTRAL (2020, Issue 9); Ovid MEDLINE; Ovid Embase; Web of Science; ClinicalTrials.gov; ICTRP and additional sources for published and unpublished studies.
+The date of the search was 28 September 2020.

-Randomised controlled trials (RCTs) with at least three months follow-up comparing biologics (currently, monoclonal antibodies) against placebo/no treatment in patients with chronic rhinosinusitis.
+Randomised controlled trials (RCTs) with at least three months follow-up comparing biologics (monoclonal antibodies) against placebo/no treatment in patients with chronic rhinosinusitis.

-We included eight RCTs.
-Of 986 adult participants, 984 had severe chronic rhinosinusitis with nasal polyps; 43% to 100% of participants also had asthma.
+We included 10 studies.
+Of 1262 adult participants, 1260 had severe chronic rhinosinusitis with nasal polyps; 43% to 100% of participants also had asthma.
 Three biologics, with different targets, were evaluated: dupilumab, mepolizumab and omalizumab.
-All the studies were sponsored or supported by industry.
+All of the studies were sponsored or supported by industry.
 For this update (2021) we have included two new studies, including 265 participants, which reported data relating to omalizumab.